RX2Solutions/RX2Solutions.github.io/_landing_pages/hrplaybook.md

     image_alt: Leaders reviewing a workforce strategy checklist together
     image_position: left
     image_caption: Spot friction early so you can plan with clarity and precision.
-  - type: content
-    heading: Build Bench Strength Before You Need It
-    body: >-
-      Leadership continuity is a competitive advantage.
-This playbook includes a succession and readiness tracker to help you identify gaps, assess potential, and develop next-generation talent before business performance is at risk.
-  - type: content
-    heading: Plan Retention Like a Growth Strategy
-    body: >-
-      Retention is not reactive when it is intentional.
-Segment your must-keep talent, empower managers to lead development conversations, and build an internal mobility rhythm that protects engagement while fueling business growth.
-  - type: content
-    heading: Design for Agility
-    body: >-
-      The most successful organizations do not scale headcount, they scale adaptability.
-Use RX2's workforce modeling tools to shape your structure around flexibility, redeployment, and future skills rather than static titles.
 faq:
   - question: What's inside the PDF?
     answer: >-